mdapena/pyventus/docs/tutorials/emitters/rq/index.md

 from redis import Redis
 from rq import Queue

-from pyventus import EventEmitter from pyventus.emitters.rq import RQEventEmitter
+from pyventus.events import EventEmitter from pyventus.events.emitters.rq import RQEventEmitter

 # To ensure Python recognizes the existence of the event handlers, we need to import them.
 from event_handlers import slow_sync_event_callback, slow_async_event_callback